 This sprawling south-facing beach is located along Ocean Blvd. from the Belmont Pier, all the way to Alamitos Beach is the main beach of Long Beach, CA. Since this beach is located in an area protected from ocean waves by breakwaters it doesn’t provide optimum conditions for those looking to catch some waves.

 While this 4-acre slice of beach isn’t a fenced-in dedicated dog beach, Rosie’s Dog Beach is known for allowing dogs to be off-leash between the hours of 6 am-8 pm every day.
-If you do choose to visit with your furry friend it is recommended that you bring your own waste bags from home, but if you by chance find yourself lacking a bag some are provided in dispensers.
+If you do choose to visit with your furry friend it is recommended that you bring your own waste bags from home, but if you find yourself lacking a bag, some are provided in dispensers.

 Historical Sites of Long Beach

-Operating as a hotel, event venue, and tourist attraction, there is plenty to do aboard the Queen Mary when you have little ones in tow.
+The historic Queen Mary is temporarily closed until further notice.
+When it was open, it was operating as a hotel, event venue, and tourist attraction, there is plenty to do aboard the Queen Mary when you have little ones in tow.
 On a guided tour you can get an up-close & personal look at the ship’s rich history from its groundbreaking construction to the ship’s role in WW2, to the events that earned the Queen Mary the nickname of “the haunted ship.”

-When you visit the Battleship IOWA Museum not only will you learn more about the role our Navy plays around the world but you will also become privy to the important stories of historically significant, yet relatively unknown vessels.
+Located just outside of Long Beach in San Pedro, when you visit the Battleship IOWA Museum not only will you learn more about the role our Navy plays around the world but you will also become privy to the important stories of historically significant, yet relatively unknown vessels.
 The Museum offers several virtual tours and online exhibit options in addition to in-person experiences.

-The 7½-acre site includes four acres of nationally significant historic gardens, a ranch house (1790-1933), a restored barnyard of the early 20th-century working ranch, and serves as a microcosm of long beach history.
+The 7½-acre site includes four acres of nationally significant historic gardens, a ranch house (1790-1933), a restored barnyard of the early 20th-century working ranch, and serves as a microcosm of Long Beach history.
 Rancho Los Alamitos showcases a rich history of habitation stretching back more than 1500 years and offers engaging virtual visits as well as in-person tours.

-Attractions, Parks, & Museums in Long Beach
+Long Beach Attractions, Parks, & Museums

 Housed in the historic 1911 Elizabeth Milbank Anderson House.
 The Long Beach Museum of Art was founded in 1950 as a municipal art center for the city of Long Beach.
 In addition to checking out current, upcoming, and permanent exhibitions you can also visit LBMA’s Sculpture Garden designed to allow you to experience and reconnect with art in the current era of physical distancing.